Camacho18/Big-Data/README.md

         6.-Create a mutable map called names containing the following"Jose", 20, "Luis", 24, "Ana", 23, "Susana", "27"
         6.-a.
 Print all map keys
         7.-b.
 Add the following value to the map ("Miguel", 23)

+#### In this practice what we did we created lists with different colors, we added elements to the lists, we created an array with ranges and that they count from 5 to 5, we made a mutable map, we printed them and we added element to that map

 #### &nbsp;&nbsp;&nbsp;&nbsp; Code.
 ```scala